 - has swollen mouth parts, occasionally with the mouth coming out from under the foot

 - cannot right itself.

 The best way to ensure we don’t spread aquatic pests or disease is to follow good hygiene practices everywhere in Victoria.

-Please avoid diving, hoop netting and fishing with a weighted line and anchoring your boat in the area shaded in the map above.
 More information about Biosecurity Control Measures is available on the Victorian Fisheries Authority website.